 - 4.1.1 This section sets out our requirement for the submission of serviceability data and assessments by NI Water and the action we would take if serviceability is marginal or deteriorating. - 4.1.2 NI Water shall provide an annual serviceability submission and an assessment of whether serviceability is improving, stable, marginal or deteriorating. - 4.1.3 Where serviceability is declining but marginal, the company should set out its assessment of the cause of the decline in serviceability and the steps it will take to restore stable serviceability. - 4.1.4 Where serviceability has been confirmed as deteriorating, the company should set out a detailed action plan to arrest the deterioration and restore stable serviceability.
-We would monitor delivery of the action plan on a regular basis. - 4.1.5 If we considered the company's action plan to arrest deteriorating serviceability to be inadequate, or it did not deliver the action plan, or delivery of the action plan did not restore stable serviceability, we would consider taking enforcement action under Article 30 of the Water and Sewerage Services (Northern Ireland) Order 2006. - 4.1.6 If we considered the company's action plan to arrest deteriorating serviceability to be inadequate, or it did not deliver the action plan, or delivery of the action plan did not restore stable serviceability, we would consider logging down the cost of work necessary to restore serviceability whether we proceed to take enforcement action or not. - 4.1.7 Many of the serviceability indicators draw on quality compliance data used by the quality regulators (DWI and NIEA) to monitor compliance with statutory standards and consents.
+We would monitor delivery of the action plan on a regular basis. - 4.1.5 If we considered the company's action plan to arrest deteriorating serviceability to be inadequate, or it did not deliver the action plan, or delivery of the action plan did not restore stable serviceability, we would consider taking enforcement action under Article 30 of the Water and Sewerage Services (Northern Ireland) Order 2006. - 4.1.6 We would also consider logging down the cost of work necessary to restore serviceability in such circumstances whether we proceed to take enforcement action or not. - 4.1.7 Many of the serviceability indicators draw on quality compliance data used by the quality regulators (DWI and NIEA) to monitor compliance with statutory standards and consents.
 The work of these regulators and the action they take to enforce compliance means that a sustained deterioration in performance against a quality compliance measure is unlikely.
 If we conclude the performance against these indicators has deteriorated, we would first consult the relevant quality regulator before we consider taking enforcement action in respect of serviceability. - 4.1.8 We recognise that the serviceability assessment is based on a selected basket of indicators chosen to be representative of the main assets and services provided.
 If there is evidence that there is a decline in other service indicators or sub-groups of assets, we will take the following action: - We will ask the company to assess the cause of the decline and identify the steps it will take to restore stable serviceability; and - Consider whether it is appropriate to add the particular indicator to the basket of serviceability indicators and include it in future serviceability assessments.